 Consequential 51.
-The laws set out in the Third Schedule of the Mines and Minerals Acts, No. 12 of 2009 are hereby amended as provided for in the Third Schedule herein.
+The Mines and Minerals Acts, No. 12 of 2009 is amended Amendments. as set out in the Third Schedule herein.

-Transitional Mineral resource rent tax.
+Transitional Mineral tax.

-52 (1) For the purpose of imposing mineral resource rent tax a separate mineral operation shall not have accumulated net expenditure for a year of assessment prior to the commencement year of this Act but expenditurs referred to in subsection (2) may be claimed.
+52. (1) For the purpose of imposing mineral resource rent tax a separate mineral operation shall not have accumulated net resource rent expenditure for a year of assessment prior to the commencement year of this Act but expenditures referred to in subsection (2) may be claimed.